awsdocs/amazon-s3-userguide/doc_source/PresignedUrlUploadObject.md

 Anyone with valid security credentials can create a presigned URL\.
 However, for you to successfully upload an object, the presigned URL must be created by someone who has permission to perform the operation that the presigned URL is based upon\.

 **Generate a presigned URL for object upload**
-You can generate a presigned URL programmatically using the \.NET, AWS SDK for Java, Ruby, [Node\.js](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property), PHP, , and [Python](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.generate_presigned_url)\.
+You can generate a presigned URL programmatically using the [REST API](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html), \.NET, AWS SDK for Java, Ruby, [AWS SDK for JavaScript](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property), PHP, , and [Python](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.generate_presigned_url)\.

 If you are using Microsoft Visual Studio, you can also use AWS Explorer to generate a presigned object URL without writing any code\.
 Anyone who receives a valid presigned URL can then programmatically upload an object\.
 For more information, see [Using Amazon S3 from AWS Explorer](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/using-s3.html)\.
 For instructions on how to install AWS Explorer, see [Developing with Amazon S3 using the AWS SDKs, and explorers](UsingAWSSDK.md)\.